HewlettPackard/Docker-SimpliVity/ops/README.md

 **Figure 10.** Create primary disk

-8. Confirm that the settings are right and press Finish as shown in Figure 11.
+8. Confirm that the settings are correct and press Finish as shown in Figure 11.
 ![Confirm settings][confirmsettings]
 **Figure 11.** Confirm settings

-9. The next step is to virtually insert the RHEL7 DVD, using the Settings of the newly created VM as shown in Figure 12.
+9. The next step is to virtually insert the RHEL 7 DVD, using the Settings of the newly created VM as shown in Figure 12.
 Select your ISO file in the Datastore ISO File Device Type and make sure that the “Connect at power on” checkbox is checked.
 ![Virtual machine properties][vmprops]
 **Figure 12.** Virtual machine properties